nodemailer/wildduck/README.md

 npm start
 ```

-Or if you want to use environment related config file, eg from `production.js`, run the following
+Or if you want to use environment related config file, eg. from `production.toml`, run the following

 ```
 NODE_ENV=production npm start